chuchuroth/ROS_basics_in_5_days/ros2_ws/presentation.md

 ---

+## tips
++ always think about hardware config and the effects when it comes to coding
++ add tolerances

+---

 # Wall Follower for TurtleBot3

 This project implements a wall follower behavior for the TurtleBot3 robot in ROS 2 Humble.
 The system includes three main components: